tejanke/TryHackMe/writeups/crackthehash/README.md

 Candidates.#1....: verny -> vegaslas
 Hardware.Mon.#1..: Temp: 40c Fan: 56% Util: 99% Core:1911MHz Mem:3802MHz Bus:8

 Looking at 2 days of cracking, didn't want to wait that long.
 Checked the answer length we are looking for, 4 chars.

-Created new 4 char rockyou.txt and cracked with that.
+Created new 4 char rockyou.txt and cracked with that:

 awk 'length($1) == 4 { print $1 }' rockyou.txt > 4rockyou.txt